facebook/react-native/docs/RunningOnDeviceIOS.md

 You can iterate quickly on device using development server.
 To do that, your laptop and your phone have to be on the same wifi network.

 1. Open `AwesomeApp/ios/AwesomeApp/AppDelegate.m`
-2. Change the IP in the URL from `localhost` to your laptop's IP
+2. Change the IP in the URL from `localhost` to your laptop's IP.
+On Mac, you can find the IP address in System Preferences / Network.
 3. In Xcode select your phone as build target and press "Build and run"

 > Hint